 3. As soon as you hear an announcement that the National Anthem is about to be played or sung, stand up in anticipation if you are able.
 If you have a hat on, remove it.
-This etiquette applies to both men and women if the woman is wearing a unisex or sports hat (ball cap).
+This etiquette applies to both men and women if they are wearing a unisex or sports hat (ball cap).
 Ladies-only decorative hats (like you see worn at the Kentucky Derby) can be left on, as of course can any uniform hats of performers or flag-bearers.

 4. For those who have never served in the military: On the first note of the anthem, place your right hand over your heart.
 (You may hold your hat in your right hand and place it over your heart as well.)
 Keep your hand in place until after the last note.

 6. Remove your sunglasses.
 Yes, it’s uncomfortable in the bright sun.
 That’s OK.
 People on the battlefield have been much more uncomfortable.

 7. Don’t talk during the anthem.
 If you’re talking, you’re not paying attention to the song and thus not showing respect for its meaning.
 And you’re interrupting those around you who are trying to show their respect.

 8. Don’t eat or drink during the song.
 If you’re chewing gum, stop until the anthem has ended.
 Have nothing in your hands (except a hat); put your smartphone away.

 9. You may sing along if you wish.
 In fact, since it’s our nation’s song, we should sing along.
 Just don’t belt it out like you’re the one who was invited to perform it!